 This course is designed to introduce students to the process of capturing, importing, editing and exporting digital video.
-This course aims to give students a basic knowledge of creating and editing small video productions such as short films, commercials, and interviews.
-Students will learn how to operate digital cameras for capture, light a set/scene, use video production software, and then export the video for sharing.
-Grade 90.3 credit
+This course aims to give students a basic knowledge of creating and editing small video productions such as short films, commercials and interviews.
+Students will learn how to operate digital cameras, basic lighting, and use production software, and then export the video for sharing.

+0.3 credit